 Candidacy is the professional licensure process of the Evangelical Lutheran Church in America (ELCA).
-Other Christian traditions and many faith traditions have their own process.
-Check in with your denomination or faith tradition about their process.
+Many other denominations and traditions have similar processes.
+Check in with your faith tradition about their process.

-If you are unsure about becoming a candidate for ministry or spiritual leadership, you are encouraged to be in contact with your synod or adjudicatory body anyway.
-You can always begin the process and discern later that this is not for you.
+If you are unsure about becoming a candidate for ministry, you are encouraged to be in contact with your synod or governing body anyway.
+You may always begin the process and discern later that this is not for you.
 It is more complicated to begin this process later in your seminary program.

-For the processes of other Christian traditions or faith traditions, the hope is that you will have completed initial entrance into their process around the same time as you are applying to seminary.
+For ELCA candidacy, one is generally Entranced into candidacy around the same time as when applying to seminary.
+For those in other traditions, generally you also will have completed initial entrance into their process around the same time as you are applying to seminary.

-If you are in the process of being entranced into ELCA candidacy or the licensure process of another Christian tradition or faith tradition, and this may not be completed until after the start of your program, please be in conversation with Student Affairs.
+If you are now being entranced into ELCA candidacy or the licensure process of another tradition, and see that this may not be completed until after the start of your program, please be in conversation with the Associate Dean

-If you are seeking licensure, entrance into a process later than the December 1 of your first year of program may cause delays in completing your program in the regularly scheduled timeframe.
+If you are seeking Entrance later than the December 1 of your first year, this may cause delays in completing your program within the regularly scheduled timeframe.
 As a pre-requisite for contextual/field education, a student must have successfully completed a background check and must have been cleared by their denomination to enter and continue in their licensure process.

-If you have or will be entranced, please have your synod or adjudicatory body send a copy of their decision to PLTS, attention Office of Student Affairs.
+When you are entranced, please have your synod or governing body send a copy of their decision to the Associate Dean's office.